volatiletech/sqlboiler/README.md

 v3 has been released, please upgrade when possible, v2 is on life support only now.

+# Note on v3 vs v4

+v4 is identical virtually identical to v3 (it has 1 or 2 more features) but was turned into modules.

 ## Why another ORM

 While attempting to migrate a legacy Rails database, we realized how much ActiveRecord benefited us in terms of development velocity.